MNGuenther/ngtsio/README.md

 #####silent (boolean)
 Whether a short report should be printed or not.

-#####ngtsversion (string)
-From which directory shall the files be read?
-(Standard is usually the latest release.
-Irrelevant if filenames are given manually via fnames=fnames.)

 #####set_nan (boolean)
 Whether all flagged values in CCDX/Y, CENDTX/Y and FLUX should be replaced with NAN or not (if not, they might be zeros or any reasonable/unreasonable real numbers).